Savage River State Forest: Migratory birds

-"Important waterfowl areas occur throughout Garrett County.
-Bottomland hardwood floodplains, beaver impoundments, lakes, farm ponds, and wooded wetlands serve as wood duck, mallard, teal and black duck habitat."
+Significant waterfowl habitat exists throughout Garrett County.
+Bottomland hardwood floodplains, beaver impoundments, lakes, farm ponds, and wooded wetlands provide habitat for wood ducks, mallards, teal, and black ducks.

 American woodcock

-"Spring 'singing ground' surveys coordinated by the U.S. Fish and Wildlife Service suggest that American woodcock numbers have been declining by an average of 1.9 percent per year since these surveys were started in 1968.
-However, population estimates are stable over the most recent 10-year period.
-Most woodcock biologists suspect that alterations of habitat, losses to development and changes due to maturation of abandoned farmland are the cause of the population decline.
-Woodcock use areas of State River State Forest as breeding and wintering habitat.
-Woodcock prefer moist soil areas with dense seedling/sapling cover and rich humus layers because earthworms, their primary food, are most plentiful in these habitats.
-State Forest lands are important to woodcock as breeding and nesting areas."
+Spring singing ground surveys coordinated by the U.S. Fish and Wildlife Service indicate that American woodcock populations have declined at an average rate of 1.9% per year since the surveys began in 1968, though population estimates have been stable over the most recent ten-year period.
+Most woodcock biologists attribute the longer-term decline to habitat alteration, development losses, and changes resulting from the maturation of abandoned farmland.
+Areas of Savage River State Forest serve as both breeding and wintering habitat for woodcock.
+The species favors moist soil areas with dense seedling and sapling cover and rich humus layers, as these conditions support earthworms, their primary food source.